OTHER LANGUAGES: German

 3. I learned cooking Meatballs at Star Chef Alfons Schuhbeck

-The kick to the Pflanzerl comes from glazing in calf jus.
+The ennoblement comes from glazing in calf jus.
 The coating with this meat juice creates the absolute bang effect and even makes Carpaccio & Truffles look old.

 4. Cooking Meatballs in the Thermomix Wondermixer?

-You have to feel the mass of the meatplanters with your hands, only then will the planters become fluffy and fine!
+You have to feel the mass of the meatballs with your hands, only then will they become fluffy and delicate!